The Best Credit Cards for Seniors in 2025

 - Up to 5 percent cash back on certain categories

-The Chase Freedom Flex Credit Card is our pick for seniors who are planning to make a large purchase and need to pay for it over time.
-This card has a zero percent APR for the first 15 months, giving you time to pay before interest starts accumulating.
+The Chase Freedom Flex card is our pick for seniors who are planning to make a large purchase and need to pay for it over time.
+Unlike the Capital One Venture Rewards Card (which has no introductory APR deal), this card offers zero percent APR for the first 15 months, giving you time to pay before interest starts accumulating.
 Other perks include 5 percent cash back on bonus categories and travel (including gas), 3 percent cash back on drugstore purchases and restaurants, and 1 percent cash back on everything else.

-With no annual fee, there aren’t many drawbacks to the Chase Freedom Flex Credit Card.
-Just know that this may not be the best card to bring when you’re vacationing abroad, as Chase does charge a 3 percent foreign transaction fee.
-Visit Chase’s website to learn more about the Chase Freedom Flex card.
+With no annual fee, there aren’t many drawbacks to the Chase Freedom Flex card.
+Just know that this may not be the best card to bring when you’re vacationing abroad, as Chase charges a 3 percent foreign transaction fee.
+However, this is the same as you would get with a Citi Double Cash Card or Barclays AARP Essential Rewards Mastercard.

 Pros & Cons:Pros About Chase Freedom Flex Credit Card